KevinJia1212/cityscapes2coco/README.md

 3.Modify the file name of the .json output file at the end of transform script.

-4.Run the scripts, and you can see some outputs in the terminal.
+4.Run the three functions of the script in order , and you can see some outputs in the terminal.

 5.When finished, you can visualize the converted dataset by modify some path of files you just created